higorae/myvim/README.md

 =====
 Clone this repository to ~/.vim .After copy, move or create a link of .vimrc file to your user folder(~/)

-What is the plugins that I am using?
+What are the plugins that I am using?
 =====
 ...soon...